c08oprkiua/Godot-4-Mii-Resource-Class/README.md

 > `BinaryToInt`

 This does the opposite of `ByteToBinary`; it takes a Binary array created by that function, and turns it back into an integer.
 Useful for getting values from odd amounts of bits, such as from 3 bits or 5 bits.

+# To-do/roadmap

+- [x] ~~Add To-do list~~
+- [] "Generate Random Mii" type function
+- [] Bugfix: helper functions do not process data when their return is assigned to a variable, for some reason.
+- [] Complete and test custom module
+- [] Port module to GDExtension